djhmateer/hugo-quickstart/content/posts/14 westy12.md

 ## Mash

 Aiming for about a 19 litre batch

-65% Dingemans Pilsner malt (5kg)
+- 65% Dingemans Pilsner malt (5kg)
-13% Weyermann Munich (1kg)
+- 13% Weyermann Munich (1kg)
-5% Dingemans Special B (0.4kg)
+- 5% Dingemans Special B (0.4kg)
-4% Weyermann Caramunich (0.3kg)
+- 4% Weyermann Caramunich (0.3kg)
-3% Dingemans Wheat Malt (0.25kg)
+- 3% Dingemans Wheat Malt (0.25kg)
-3% Bestmalz Melanoidin (0.2kg)
+- 3% Bestmalz Melanoidin (0.2kg)

+Temperatures

-- temp 67 for 75 mins
+- 67 for 75 mins (went down to 62)
 - at 25 minutes bring to 73 degrees

 ## Boil

 90 minute boil

-60 minutes hops bittering - using Target 20g (as that is all I have) 30 mins - Columbus 20g (as have that as well)
+- 60 minutes hops bittering - using Target 20g (as that is all I have)
+- 30 mins - Columbus 20g (as have that as well)
-0 (should have been 15) mins - Columbus 20g
+- 0 (should have been 15) mins - Columbus 20g

 7% Dark Candi Sugar (0.5kg) added at 10 minutes

-***

 ## Starter